asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 	- Description:
 		- GeoJSON is the preferred output format.
 If a required field is not included, please contact ASF using the info below or reach the team directly at <uaf-asf-discovery@alaska.edu>
 		- KML can be opened in Google Earth, ArcGIS Earth, or a similar program
 		- Count returns the number of results returned by your query.
 It does not include any additional information.
+Using count output can be helpful in determining if your query has returned the correct number of results.
+There is a time limit on running Search API queries.
+See the [Troubleshooting page](/api/troubleshooting) for more details.
 		- Metalink provides download information for the scenes returned by your query.
 It does not include metadata.
 		- Download returns a bulk download script that includes the files returned by the search.
 See the [Bulk Download documentation](https://asf.alaska.edu/how-to/data-tools/data-tools/#bulk_download) for a full guide on using the bulk download script.
 		- JSON includes scene metadata and product URLs.
 If GeoJSON does not meet your needs, JSON is the preferred format for programmatic use.